sclarkstone/Milestone4/README.md

 * made subject and review on review form required fileds with placeholder helper text
 * refactor plan_detail def in plans view to loop through days inside a parent loop of week to reduce code making it much less complicated.
 * add in the desiarable features to have the recommended products what other customer purchased with the selected item
+* renamed views and templates from reviews and plans to my_reviews and my_plans

 ### Bugs
 * chrome error - jquery must be before bootstrap. the CDN link had stopped working.